RTÉ broadcaster Keelin Shanley dies aged 51

 The death has been announced of RTÉ broadcaster Keelin Shanley following an illness.
 She passed away peacefully this afternoon, aged 51 https://t.co/OvWX3OBOhl— RTÉ News (@rtenews) February 8, 2020

-“For Keelin, the story was never about her - always about others.
-Her legacy of over 20 years journalism with RTÉ saw her help tell the stories of so many often marginalised.
-She strove to inform, probe and encourage.
-Always inquisitive, interested, thoughtful and kind.
-The fact that she presented our flagship Six One News while dealing with cancer is inspirational in itself and so typical of Keelin’s determination to live life to the full.
-Our hearts go out to Conor, Lucy and Ben and her wider family.
+“Our hearts go out to Conor, Lucy and Ben and her wider family.
 We are all poorer for her loss.”

 Shanley grew up in Monkstown in Dublin.
-She graduated from Trinity College with a degree in biochemistry and began working with RTÉ in the late 1990s, presenting a number of science and technology programmes.
+She graduated from Trinity College with a degree in biochemistry.
+She began working with RTÉ in the late 1990s, presenting a number of science and technology programmes.

 She later joined Prime Time and more recently presented Morning Edition, The Consumer Show, Crimecall and The Irish Book Awards on RTÉ One.
 She also worked as a radio presenter across several programmes on RTÉ Radio 1: Morning Ireland; News at One; Today with Sean O’Rourke; and Late Debate.